air-post/airpostapp/README.md

  	password: user password to create or login.

- 	password_confirmation: confirmation password, only used when force_create is true
+ 	password_confirmation: confirmation password, only used when force_create is true, optional

- 	optional user_type: only accept device/facebook/google
+ 	user_type: only accept device/facebook/google

  	force_create: true if want to create user when not find the user in database, optional